-The proposed development does involve works to the existing roof area which may carry a risk of impact to bats in specific regions across the UK.
+The proposed development does involve works to the existing roof area which has the potential to impact to bats in specific regions across the UK.
 The risk with this proposal has been assessed and is considered to be minimal.
 A precautionary approach at will be adopted and the Mitigation Measures detailed in Section 4 will be strictly adhered to throughout the construction programme.